martin-cervantes/YouTubeClone/README.md

 # YouTube Clone

-This project consists of building an HTML document that matches the appearance of youtube video player page for learning purpose
+    This project consists of building an HTML document that matches the appearance of youtube video player page for learning purpose.

 ![screenshot](./screenshot.png)